 Use Space-Saving Bags

 Separate your belongings by type into smaller plastic cases.
 You can squeeze or suction the air out of them to conserve space, and it's a great way to easily find your belongings as you unpack.
 Ziploc bags, which can also be re-used, work just as well in a pinch.
-I've also used the vacuum bags that are available at most home stores.These can make a big difference for items like socks, underwear, and t-shirts.
+Vacuum bags, available at most home stores, can make a big difference for items like socks, underwear, and t-shirts.

 03 of 05